Self-similar real trees defined as fixed-points and their geometric properties: Proofs of the existence and uniqueness results

-where the sum ranges over all $j_1, \ldots, j_{m} \in E_i \cup \{i \}$ which are not all identical.
-Now, similarly to the argument above, on the event that $\xi \in \Lambda_i^\vartheta$, the random variables in the product on the right hand side of the last display are independent for different values of $j_k$.
-Thus, using the induction hypothesis, we deduce
+where the inner sum of the second term ranges over all tuples $(j_1, \ldots, j_{m}) \in (E_i \cup \{i \})^m$ for which $\#\{j_1, \ldots, j_m\} \geq 2$.
+(Note that we have dropped some factors $(\cR^\vartheta_j)^\alpha$ in the product in the right-hand side.)
+Now, similarly to the argument above, on the event that $\xi \in \Lambda_i^\vartheta$, the random variables in the product on the right-hand side of the last display are independent for different values of $j_k$.
+Since no $j_k$ appears more than $m-1$ times in the product, we can use the induction hypothesis to obtain the loose, but sufficient, bound